NRG24/Cognitive-State-Ring-Tracker/README.md

 * It is **not** an LSM6DS3 — different `WHO_AM_I` and different ODR / full-scale register encodings, so v1 register values do not carry the same meaning.
 * Embedded temperature sensor at `OUT_TEMP_L/H` (0x20/0x21), 256 LSB/°C with 0 LSB = 25 °C. This is the die temperature used for the software charge-temperature limiting described above.

-### Bring-up notes

-* **A board with no firmware will not charge.** TS floats until firmware disables it, so first power-up has to be over SWD from a partially charged cell rather than "plug it in and wait."
-The symptom looks exactly like a dead board.
-* SWD (module pins 41/42) is the only way in — no UART, no USB, RTT for logs.
-* This description is derived from the v2 netlist and the four device datasheets. **No v2 hardware existed when it was captured**, so pin assignments have not been confirmed against a working board and the GSR constant above is theoretical.

-> **Prototyping note:** The `firmware/` directory contains sketches for the v1 ring hardware (MDBT42V / nRF52832) and for the Seeed XIAO nRF52840 development board used during prototyping.
-The XIAO sketches (e.g. `gsr_heart_ble.ino`) use an external DS18B20 temperature sensor and standalone pulse/GSR modules, while the v1 ring PCB integrates the MAX30102 and a custom analog GSR circuit directly.
-Neither applies to the v2 board.

-## Project Structure

 ```
 NERVA_Ring/